 What is the Accelerated Five-Year Program?

 The Anthropology accelerated Master’s program offers high-achieving undergraduate students the opportunity to complete a combined Bachelor of Arts in Anthropology (BA-Anthropology) and a Master of Science in Anthropology (MS-Anthropology) degree in 5 years.
 Normally, a BA plus an MS Anthropology degree takes six years or more.
 The 5-year accelerated program consists of 3 years of undergraduate study and 2 years of graduate study.
-This accelerated program is especially well-suited to students with a high GPA and clear professional goals; key to success is mapping out a clear research plan for the MS degree early on.
+This accelerated program is especially well-suited to students with a high GPA and clear professional goals; the key to success is mapping out a clear research plan for the MS degree early on.